Cardinals 5, Indians 2, 2nd Game

 ``The surprising thing is in the American League we bunt every now and then, too,″ Hargrove joked. ``We just don’t usually pinch hit to do it.″

 Grissom, one of three Indians starters who played in the NL last season, also singled and scored in the seventh as Cleveland, one of the AL’s most powerful lineups, scored three runs to tie it.
-Cleveland’s big eighth inning was highlighted by Julio Franco’s two-run double.
+Cleveland’s five-run eighth was highlighted by Julio Franco’s two-run double.

 Cardinals starter Andy Benes struck out 11 in seven innings, but threw 123 pitches and appeared to tire in his final inning when he allowed three runs on four hits.
 Benes said fatigue wasn’t a factor.